The world is our own projection. We see what we are conditioned to see, what we are trained to see.

-There are many stories, examples, and parables in spiritual traditions that illustrate "nothing is bad outside."
+There are many stories and parables in spiritual traditions that illustrate this selective conditioning and prove that "nothing is bad outside."
 It is only that our own projection of the world that is skewed, or distorted, by our own mental conditioning.

 Here is a little parable from Sri Ramakrishna, a spiritual teacher from India: